Chapter 12 Breaking the Tragedy of the Horizon

 financial regulators input climate-related financial reporting in their roles.

-- At the Bank of England, Carney says the Prudential Supervisory Authority are a division of the bank with advise on how insurers should address climate change.
+- At the Bank of England, Carney says the Prudential Supervisory Authority are a division of the bank with advice on how insurers should address climate change.

 - Make the TCFD reporting mandatory at the Federal/National level!
 IFRS and IOSOCO (which regulate securities) have to agree to make reporting standardized.